ZainRizvi/ZainRizvi.github.io/_posts/2020-05-09-remembering-what-you-read-zettelkasten-vs-para.md

 * Search for relevant notes to link it to
 * Potentially update your table of contents to find that note more easily later on

-If you take a lot of notes, it's easy for the stream of incoming notes to quickly leave you overwhelmed.
-This technique requires a large time commitment and dedication.
+If you take a lot of notes, the stream of incoming notes can quickly leave you overwhelmed.
+This technique requires time and dedication.

 I couldn't stick with it.

 Finally I discovered [P.A.R.A](https://fortelabs.co/blog/para/).
-P.A.R.A. offers a much easier alternative for busy people.
+It offers an easier option for busy people.

 With P.A.R.A. you organize all your notes by purpose, not by category.
-Let’s say you’re trying to build a SaaS app.
-You’ll have a folder just for that app.
-And if you study databases in order to build that app, you'll file any notes you take inside your app’s folder, not a “databases” folder.
+Let’s say you’re trying to build an app.
+You’ll have a folder called 'app' for all notes about it.
+Now if you study databases in order to build it, you'll file any notes you take inside the 'app' folder, not in a separate 'databases' folder.

 ![](/media/2020-05-08-Remember what you read (3).png)